jkberiksson/jkberiksson/README.md

 ## Let's Connect!

-- 📫 Feel free to reach out to me via [jkberiksson@gmail.com].
+- 📫 Feel free to reach out to me via [Gmail](jkberiksson@gmail.com).
 - 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/jakob-eriksson-60904b207/).
-- 💬 Personal website coming soon!
+- 💬 Website/portfolio coming soon!

 ## Thank You for Visiting!